victorcappa/about/README.md

 ### Global Marketing Campaigns

-#### Marvel
+#### Marvel and Disney

-- Developed immersive AR experiences for Marvel's global marketing campaigns.
+- Developed immersive AR experiences for Marvel's and Disney's global marketing campaigns.

 #### Coca-Cola

-- Created AR applications that allowed users to interact with Coca-Cola products in innovative ways.
+- Created AR applications that allowed users to interact with Coca-Cola products in innovative ways (Coca Cola, Sprite and Fanta).

+#### Just for Men, Estee Lauder, Staples
+- Created interactive filters, AR interactive instalations and a scavennger hunt that reached North American and European audiences.

 <!-- imaginAR Section -->
 <h2>imaginAR web App (In Development)</h2>